How To Get Rid Of Turtle Tank Smell?

 To prevent the buildup of odor-causing bacteria, it is important to regularly clean the substrate and gravel.
 You can use a siphon to suction debris and waste from the bottom of the tank.
 This will help to keep the tank clean and fresh, reducing the smell.
 Additionally, it is recommended to replace the substrate and gravel at least once every six months to ensure that they continue to perform effectively.
 By maintaining the cleanliness of the substrate and gravel, you can keep your turtle tank smelling fresh and pleasant.

-Recommended Reading: Can Turtles Eat Watermelon Rind?
+Recommended Reading: What Do Wild Turtles Eat And Drink?

 Waste-Management Techniques for Turtle Tanks